pisolofin/TicToeMultiVersion/frontend/Angular/README.md

 ## Configuration

-Run `npm i` to install al dependencies.
+Run `npm i` to install all dependencies.
 Run `npm start` to run application.

 ### Using shared models and services